+THE OPTIONS CLEARING

+CORPORATION DISCLOSURE

-THE OPTIONS CLEARING CORPORATION DISCLOSURE FRAMEWORK FOR FINANCIAL MARKET INFRASTRUCTURES
+FRAMEWORK FOR FINANCIAL MARKET

+INFRASTRUCTURES

-Responding Institution: The Options Clearing Corporation Jurisdiction in which the FMI Operates: United States Authority regulating, supervising or overseeing the FMI: U.S. Securities and Exchange Commission or overseeing the rim.
-U.S. Commodity Futures Trading Commission Board of Governors of the Federal Reserve
+Responding Institution: The Options Clearing Corporation Jurisdiction in which the FMI Operates: United States Authority regulating, supervising or overseeing the FMI: U.S. Securities and Exchange Commission U.S. Commodity Futures Trading Commission Board of Governors of the Federal Reserve

-The date of this disclosure is November 5, 2024.
+The date of this disclosure is July 25, 2024 November 5, 2024.